 Students quickly flocked to Villa.
 While there, they boarded in Regina Hall and walked the short distance to Maria Hall for classes.
 The harvest from the farmlands and orchards, along with the Sisters' famous homemade bread, was sold to support the growing school.
 As the student population grew, however, the Sisters realized they would need to build a new school and move to a traditional day-school structure.
 Therefore, in 1957, construction on the current school building was completed.

 In the years since, many positive changes have come to Villa Joseph Marie.
 What was once a fairly simple curriculum has evolved into a premier college-preparatory educational experience.
-One hundred percent of Villa's graduates are accepted into four-year colleges and the 97 graduates of the Class of 2016 received $20 million in academic scholarship monies.
+One hundred percent of Villa's graduates are accepted into four-year colleges and the 83 graduates of the Class of 2017 were offered $17 million in merit-based academic scholarships and grants.
 Students enjoy state-of-the-art science facilities, a flourishing Fine Arts Program, and a wide variety of extracurricular activities.
 The school itself has also changed physically—in addition to Villa's classic one-hallway structure, the school has added three additional new floors of classrooms, seminar rooms, and offices in St. Joseph's Hall.
+A major expansion project is planned in 2018-2019 that will include the addition of a 600-seat, state-of-the-art auditorium and 21st-century classroom spaces.

 Although much has changed since Villa's founding, the central Mission of the school remains unchanged.
 That Mission is carried out with pride by the school's exceptional faculty and staff.
-Villa Joseph Marie High School is delighted to celebrate its long history, now more than 80 years strong, and looks forward to many more years of serving talented young women and welcoming them into the ever-growing Villa Family.
+Villa Joseph Marie is delighted to celebrate its long history, now 85 years strong, and looks forward to many more years of serving talented young women and welcoming them into the ever-growing Villa Family.

 1. O'Neil Schenk, Margaret.
 Villa Joseph Marie: A History.
 Unpublished manuscript, 2000.